 Looking to determine the age of your Weber Kettle?
 Look no further.
-This page is a collaborative effort put forth by the club founders – owners of 50+ vintage Weber grills – and hours and hours of research.
+This page is a collaborative effort put forth by the club founders and historians – owners of 50+ vintage Weber grills – and hours and hours of research.

 Beginning in 2013, a serial number was added just above the two letter date code.
 As of 2015, Weber has switched over to these individualized serial numbers that begin with a two letter prefix.
 2014 was the last year for the two letter code system.
 See below.